root-systems/handbook/what-we-do/readme.md

 - We begin our iterative development process, charging hourly rates as fuel to push the vehicle forward.
 - We continue to check back in with stakeholders at each relevant cycle, to ensure our work matches the needs of your business.

+## Internal Work

+We plan our economic needs, wants, and offers together (i.e. selling services, saving money, buying food), to ensure sustainable livelihood for all our members.
+We divide revenue of the company according to our [financial agreement](../agreements/financial_agreement.md).
+We maintain a [rhythm](../context/rhythm.md) of coming together to discuss the company and ourselves, often over delicious food.

+Our [products](../products/readme.md) are the primary focus of our internal software development time.

 ## Dev Philosophy

 We practice continuous improvement in our work.
 Practically, we invest in the toolbelt we carry with us:

 ### Core

-- [Dogstack](https://dogstack.js.org/), a popular-choice framework for production web apps with plugins:
+- [`dogstack`](https://dogstack.js.org/), a popular-choice framework for production web apps with plugins:
-  - [Dogstack Agents](https://github.com/dogstack/dogstack-agents) provides core user functionality
+  - [`dogstack agents`](https://github.com/dogstack/dogstack-agents), provides core user functionality

 ### Experimental